-A brief and clear presentation of what the student should be able do to after the project formulated as 4-5 project goals: - The student should be able to describe ... - The student should be able to implement ... - The student should be able to adayse ... - The student should be able to discuss ...
+A brief and clear presentation of what the student should be able do to after the project formulated as 4-5 project goals:

+- The student should be able to describe .

+- The student should be able to implement .

+- The student should be able to analyse ...

+The student should be able to discuss ...

-Example of general project goals that could be made project specific by naming concrete methods and experiments: - The student should be able to describe the project background and the theoretical basis of the used methods. - The student should be able to implement relevant methods and/or experiments.
+Example of general project goals that could be made project specific by naming concrete methods and experiments:

-The student should be able to implement relevant methods and/or experiments.
-The student should be able to analyse the implemented methods and performed experiments.

-The student should be able to discuss and visualize the findings in the project.
+- The student should be able to describe the project background and the theoretical basis of the used methods. - The student should be able to implement relevant methods and/or experiments.
+The student should be able to analyse the implemented methods and performed experiments. - The student should be able to analyse the implemented methods and perform The student should be able to discuss and visualize the findings in the project - The student should be able to discuss future perspectives of the project.